 The platform has boosted the popularity of some games as well.
 While they would have been popular in their own right, games like Fortnite and League of Legends receive millions of views per month, continually fueling their presence in the gaming industry.
 Retro-games have also “come back to life” as people watch broadcasters play the games of their youth.

 Many streamers earn a livable wage on Twitch.
 They can make money in a variety of ways through crowd-sourcing or by working with sponsors.
 The most common way for broadcasters to earn is through the donations and subscriptions of their followers.

 Donations can be made through third-party software or with Bits, Twitch’s on-platform currency.
 Viewers can subscribe to channels at one of three tiers.
 Tier one costs 4.99 USD, tier two costs 9.99 USD, and tier 3 costs 24.99 USD.
 Subscribers get to watch the channel ad-free and have access to the channel emotes that the streamer has uploaded.
 Many broadcasters offer additional benefits to their subscribers.
 If this is the case, they generally detail the perks on their profile.
-A channel must have affiliate status to accept Bits or subscriptions.
-Read How to Become a Twitch Affiliate in 7 Days for tips on reaching this milestone.
+A channel must have Twitch affiliate status to accept Bits or subscriptions.

 Streamers can also earn by creating deals with sponsors or through affiliate sales.
 They can also make money through selling (or trading) their skills to other broadcasters.